 As the world transitions to a lower-carbon energy future, natural gas will play a vital role—as a replacement fuel for coal in electricity generation, a low-carbon source of home heating, a lower-emission fuel for heavy-duty vehicles and large transportation fleets, and a complement to the growth of renewable energy.

 In Enbridge’s natural gas business, we like to say that “we go where the lights are.”
 Our natural gas pipelines connect North America’s most prolific natural gas supply areas to major demand centers in the U.S. and Canada—and to liquefied natural gas (LNG) and Mexico export markets as well.

-Unrivaled in the industry due to their scale, scope and connectivity, Enbridge’s natural gas transmission and midstream pipeline assets cover more than 38,000 miles (61,100 kilometers) in 31 U.S. states, five Canadian provinces and offshore in the Gulf of Mexico.
+Unrivaled in the industry due to their scale, scope and connectivity, Enbridge’s natural gas transmission and midstream pipeline assets cover about 26,000 miles (41,850 kilometers) in 31 U.S. states, five Canadian provinces and offshore in the Gulf of Mexico.
 They stretch from the far northeast corner of British Columbia to the southern tip of Texas, across to Florida and up into New England and the Atlantic provinces.
 (See Enbridge’s natural gas transmission and midstream assets on our interactive map.)

 Our natural gas transmission and midstream operations include:

-- The transportation of more than 18.9 Bcf (billions of cubic feet per day) of natural gas;
+- The transportation of about 19.4 Bcf (billions of cubic feet per day) of natural gas;

 - 159.3 Bcf of net working storage.